 Plus, it helps increase the effectiveness of vitamin E, another important antioxidant.

-Selenium increases levels of the "good" HDL cholesterol and lowers "bad" LDL cholesterol.
+This important mineral increases levels of the "good" HDL cholesterol and lowers "bad" LDL cholesterol.
 What's more, it can reduce heart attack and stroke risk by decreasing the "stickiness" of the blood and blood clots.

-Cornell University and the University of Arizona conducted two 5year studies that found the death rate from cancer of people who took 200mcg of selenium was 39% lower than the general population.
+Cornell University and the University of Arizona conducted two 5year studies that found the death rate from cancer of people who took 200mcg was 39% lower than the general population.
 It cut prostate cancer by 63%, colorectal tumors by 58%, and lung cancer by 46%.

 Common symptoms of a deficiency are dandruff, decreased growth, premature aging, and infertility.
 But, without a blood test, it's impossible to know if these symptoms are related to a selenium deficiency or other health problems and deficiencies.